-If a student withdraws prior to completing 60 percent of the period or term, the Financial Aid office will calculate the earned portion of federal financial aid by determining the percentage of the payment period or term that has been completed.
+If a student withdraws prior to completing 60 percent of the period or term, the Office of Financial Aid will calculate the earned portion of federal financial aid by determining the percentage of the payment period or term that has been completed.
 The date of withdrawal used to calculate the return of Title IV aid is based on the last date of the student's attendance in class.
 If that date is not known, the midpoint of the semester date will be used.
-The funds to be returned will be calculated by the Financial Aid office based on a formula provided by the U.S. Department of Education.
+The funds to be returned will be calculated by the Office of Financial Aid based on a formula provided by the U.S. Department of Education.